anyuser/unity-input/readme.md

 2. Add the button/axis to the ButtonType or AxisType enum
-3. Add the button/axis to the GetButton or GetAxis function (4. only when adding a new axis) add the axis to the input manager
+3. Add the button/axis to the GetButton or GetAxis function
+4. (only when adding a new axis) add the axis to the input manager

 ## GET INPUT